Masudyee/science-facts-hub-2/README.md

 Light does not have a single fixed identity.
 It dynamically shifts between being a smooth wave and a solid particle depending entirely on how we choose to look at it.

 ---
+## 🌌 Science Facts Hub - Phase 2 (Day 26)

+"Somewhere, something incredible is waiting to be known." — Carl Sagan

+Welcome to Day 26!
+Today, we are blasting back out into space to talk about a wandering planetary nightmare: planets that have no home stars and drift completely alone through the dark freezing void of the universe.

+---

+### ☄️ Rogue Planets: The Homeless Wanderers of Space

+When we think of planets, we always picture them orbiting a star, just like Earth orbits the Sun.
+However, space is filled with billions of cosmic orphans known as **Rogue Planets** (or interstellar planets).

+- **How They Are Born:** These planets originally formed around stars just like ours.
+However, during the chaotic early days of their solar systems, they were gravitationally kicked out and flung into deep space by the chaotic movements of larger neighbor planets.
+- **Utter Darkness and Cold:** Because they have no sun to light or warm them, these planets are trapped in permanent darkness, with surface temperatures dropping close to absolute zero.
+- **Outnumbering the Stars:** Scientists using gravitational microlensing have discovered that these invisible drifters are incredibly common.
+In fact, there might be more rogue planets roaming the Milky Way galaxy than there are actual stars!
+- **Hidden Life?** While their surfaces are frozen solid, scientists believe that some large rogue planets could retain enough internal geothermal heat to keep underground or sub-glacial liquid oceans warm, potentially harboring alien microbial life in total darkness.

+**In Short:**
+The universe is full of lonely, invisible giant worlds traveling at incredible speeds through the dark, completely disconnected from any solar system.

+---